The ideal intersection property for essential groupoid C*-algebras: From boundary actions to Powers averaging

 More recently in \cite[Theorem 5.5]{kalantarscarparo2021} simplicity results for the groupoid of germs associated with a minimal group action on a locally compact space $G \grpaction{} X$ were obtained.
 This result is implied by Theorem~\ref{thm:characterisation-locally-compact-case}.
-However, in this situation there is no natural map from $G$ to the essential groupoid \Cstar-algebra of the groupoid of germs, so an analogue of Theorem~\ref{thm:irreducible-inclusion-boundary-action} cannot even be formulated in a straightforward way. \end{remark}
+However, in this situation there is no natural map from $G$ to the essential groupoid \Cstar-algebra of the groupoid of germs, so that Powers averaging and thus an analogue of Theorem~\ref{thm:relative-powers-averaging-boundary-action} needs further care to be even formulated. \end{remark}